Deloitte Citation Chaos

 The Robodebt Irony

-If AI was indeed involved, the irony would be exquisite: using potentially unreliable artificial intelligence to analyse the consequences of unreliable automated systems.
+The irony proved exquisite: using unreliable artificial intelligence to analyse the consequences of unreliable automated systems.
 Robodebt became a national scandal precisely because automated systems made false determinations about welfare recipients.
-Having an AI potentially fabricate evidence about a case involving fake automated decisions would achieve what philosophers might call 'recursive digital incompetence.'
+Having an AI fabricate evidence about a case involving fake automated decisions achieved what philosophers might call 'recursive digital incompetence.'

 Ready for More AI Disasters?